What Is Estate Planning?

 Some of the important terms are:

 The first step in estate planning is to calculate the value of the client’s assets and liabilities.
 Items included are real estate, securities and tangible property.
 In addition, life insurance policies are also considered part of the estate even if someone else is the beneficiary of the policy.
-Finally, we include amounts contained in retirement accounts and pension death benefits.
+Finally, we include amounts contained in retirement accounts like Central Provident Fund (CPF) and pension death benefits.